 Be sure to take the swinging pedestrian bridge to get onto the island – you can find it from Calle Construction in Zona Romantica, or opposite Cafe Roma on the Centro side.
 Once you get onto Isla Cuale, be sure to walk through the entire span of the island.
 The side closer to the beach tends to be busier with a lot more activity, while you’ll find a more peaceful vibe on the other end.

-If you’re looking to do some shopping, then wandering through Isla Cuale will probably be one of your favorite things to do in Puerto Vallarta – the island is filled with tons of street vendors, and a souvenir/artisan market.It is a great place to shop for some souvenirs – you’ll find everything from those kitschy items, to authentic handicrafts.
+If you’re looking to do some shopping for some fun Mexico souvenirs, then wandering through Isla Cuale will probably be one of your favorite things to do in Puerto Vallarta – the island is filled with tons of street vendors, and a souvenir/artisan market.It is a great place to shop for some souvenirs – you’ll find everything from those kitschy items, to authentic handicrafts.

 Continue further away from the beach until you reach BabelBar, which is a really fun place to hang out!
 Enjoy the peaceful vibe with a craft cocktail or craft brew in hand.
 They often have live music playing in the afternoons as well.

 Further down the island is a set of stairs that leads you up to Gringo Gulch, the neighborhood where Richard Burton and Elizabeth Taylor built a house and lived for a few years.

 Isla Cuale also has a cultural center, as well as an array of restaurants and bars.
 On the weekends, you’ll also find locals picnicking and swimming in the river.

 I don’t know about you, but my favorite thing about traveling to Mexico is all of the cheap and delicious street tacos (I definitely had my fill of them in Mexico City).
 The tacos in Puerto Vallarta did not disappoint, and eating my way through the city was one of my favorite things to do in Puerto Vallarta!